-So, A blown head gasket can lead to repairs to the tune of $1000 to $3000.
+Consequently, a leaking head gasket, can lead to repairs to the tune of, $1000 to $3000.

-So, A reliable way to determine whether a head gasket is leaking is to test for carbon dioxide.
-In this test, the coolant is examined for traces of combustion gasses.
+So, a reliable way to determine whether a head gasket is leaking is to test for, carbon dioxide.
+In this test, the coolant is examined for traces of, combustion gasses.

 The test is performed with an apparatus that utilizes a solution that changes color upon contact with carbon monoxide.
 You just need to know what signs to look for.

-Blown Head Gasket Symptoms;
+Leaking Head Gasket Symptoms:

 Symptoms #1: Chronic Engine Overheating

 One symptom is a consistently high temperature of the car engine.
 So, This is a symptom that can be easily checked from the temperature gauge of the car dashboard.
-Chronic engine overheating may be both a cause and symptom of a leaking head gasket.
+Chronic engine overheating may be both a cause and symptom of a, leaking head gasket.

-Symptoms #2: Significant Drop in Coolant Level
+Symptoms #2: Significant Drop In Coolant Level

 Check the engine coolant level.
-If it has dropped suddenly, then there is a possibility that the head gasket is leaking.
+If it has dropped suddenly, then there is a possibility that the, head gasket is leaking.

-Symptoms #3: Mixing of Coolant and Engine Oil
+Symptoms #3: Mixing Of Coolant And Engine Oil

-Symptoms #4: White Smoke from Exhaust Pipe
+Symptoms #4: White Smoke From Exhaust Pipe

-Symptoms #5: Popping of Coolant Overflow Tank Cap
+Symptoms #5: Popping Of Coolant Overflow Tank Cap

+Let the engine rest and cool down for about twenty minutes.
+Then open the car hood and locate the coolant overflow tank.
 If you remove the tank cap and it makes a popping sound; that could mean the cooling system is still pressurized even after engine has shutdown.
-Consequently, This is a clear leaking head gasket symptom.
+Consequently, this is a clear leaking head gasket symptom.

-Please Share DannysEnginePortal News
+Please Share Danny’s Engineportal.com News